KeithIMyers/chromiumos-docs/selinux.md

    not suppressed by printk limit.

 1. `USE="selinux_experimental"`: build with SELinux mode in permissive by default.
-This is equivlant to manually changing `SELINUX=permissive` in `/etc/selinux/config`
+This is equivalant to manually changing `SELINUX=permissive` in `/etc/selinux/config`

 1. `USE="selinux_audit_all"`: remove all the `dontaudit` rule before compiling